arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-sql.md

 )
 ```

-3. Next to that you can add your own scripts which, in order to be recognized by the module, need to match the following naming convention:
+3. Next to that you can add your scripts which, to be recognized by the module, need to match the following naming convention:
 `[Prefix]_[VersionNumber]_[DescriptionOfMigration].sql`

 In practice this can look like this:
 Arcus_001_AddIndexes.sql

-When a new migration comes along, just create the new sql script with a version number one number higher than the previous one.
+When a new migration comes along, just create the new SQL script with a version number one number higher than the previous one.